YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 REPLINSTCREATE, Error creating replication instance file xxxx

-Run Time Error: There was an error when YottaDB/GT.M or MUPIP tried to create the replication instance file.
+Run Time Error: There was an error when YottaDB or MUPIP tried to create the replication instance file.
 The error detail accompanies this message.

 Action: Look at the accompanying message that gives error details.
 Possible causes are file permissions, system quotas, and so on.
 If possible, correct the cause and retry creating the replication instance file.
 If the error persists, report to your YottaDB support channel along with the error details.